ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/3_04_SDK_JAVA.md

         System.out.println("response: " + response.toString() );
 ```

-Airdropping involves several asynchronous steps and you can use the Id of the airdrop transaction to check its status:
+Airdropping involves several asynchronous steps and you can use the ID of the airdrop transaction to check its status:

 ```java
         // returns object with "steps_complete"=>["users_identified", "tokens_transfered", "contract_approved", "allocation_done"]